Chaitrali-tambe/BlazorAPITest1/README.md

 3) Each post on the 'Posts' page has a name of the user and username below to it.
 When clicked on to the name of the user, it opens the User Profile page where you can find personal details of it and also some list of 'Albums' and 'To-do list' of that user.

 :::: MENU 'SNS' ::::
 Additionally, creating pages for same purpose but with additional data.
-For that I am using 'https://dummyjson.com', a sample API with more data.
+For that I am using 'https://dummyjson.com', a sample APIs with more data.

 This App is still under-development as I am trying to add some more features to it.